-This week’s guest columnist is Dr. Frank Betanski, a family practice resident at the University Hospital and Clinics here in Lafayette.
+This week’s guest columnist is Dr. Dylan Poche, a Family Practice resident at the University Hospital and Clinics here in Lafayette.

 I had the same dream every time I wet the bed: I’d be at summer camp, walking out to the camp flagpole, and I’d urinate on it.
 When I woke up, the bed was wet.
 As I got older, I realized the connection between the dream and wetting, and in the dream would struggle to awaken before peeing on the pole.
 About age 9 I I’d wake up as I was peeing on the pole, and go finish in the toilet.
 Finally, by 10 years-old, I’d wake up as soon as the dream started and keep dry.

 Bedwetting, “nocturnal enuresis” in doctor-talk, is common, and troubling for both children and their families.
 It’s defined as involuntary bedwetting in kids otherwise potty-trained by age 5.
 Up to a quarter of kids wet at age 5.
 These kids seem to be deep sleepers, not awakened by the urge to pee.
 There’s a genetic component, possibly involving maturation of the nerve pathway from bladder to brain.
 When I was in medical school and learned this, I asked my parents about it.
 Sure enough, dad wet the bed until he was 10, as did my grandfather!